-As part fulfilment of the Contemporary Theatre Practice module students are expected to attend up to six nominated theatre performances per term.
+Students should also familiarise themselves with the Drama Online database attend up to six nominated theatre performances per term.
 Student discounts are usually available when booking, however students should budget up to €300 over the course of the year to cover the cost of these tickets.